-1. Officers shall be elected at the annual meeting of the BHC in February of even-numbered years and shall serve a term of two (2) years, or until their successors are elected.

-2. A Nominating Committee shall be appointed by the Chair or Co-Chairs, following consultation with the Executive Committee, by the November meeting of each odd-numbered year and shall consist of no fewer than three (3) Commissioners.
-The Nominating Committee shall:

-a.
-Select at least one (1) candidate for each office.

-b.
-Secure from each candidate their written or verbal consent to serve; and c.
-Report the slate to the BHC at its January meeting.

-3. Prior to voting for BHC officers, additional nominations may be made from the floor by Commissioners.

-4. Elections shall be by roll call vote.

-5. Vacancies occurring in the offices between elections shall be filled in the following manner:

-a.
-At its next meeting the Chair or Co-Chairs, in consultation with the Executive Committee, shall appoint a Nominating Committee.
-The Nominating Committee shall then meet within 15 days.
-At the BHC meeting next following the Nominating Committee meeting, the Nominating Committee shall present its report to the BHC, and elections shall then occur, with nominations being accepted from the floor. b.
-Officers may be removed from office for failure to carry out the duties of their office by a two-thirds (2/3) vote of the BHC, provided that forty-five (45) days' notice is given to all Commissioners. c.
-If the Chair's office is vacated prior to the end of the two-year term, the Vise Chair shall accurs the Chair's office is and a replecement Vise Chair.

-Vice Chair shall assume the Chair's office and a replacement Vice Chair nominated at the next regularly scheduled meeting.
+- 1. Officers shall be elected at the annual meeting of the BHC in February of even-numbered years and shall serve a term of two (2) years, or until their successors are elected. - 2.
+A Nominating Committee shall be appointed by the Chair or Co-Chairs, following consultation with the Executive Committee, by the November meeting of each odd-numbered year and shall consist of no fewer than three (3) Commissioners.
+The Nominating Committee shall: - a.
+Select at least one (1) candidate for each office. - b.
+Secure from each candidate their written or verbal consent to serve; and - c.
+Report the slate to the BHC at its January meeting. - 3.
+Prior to voting for BHC officers, additional nominations may be made from the floor by Commissioners. - 4.
+Elections shall be by roll call vote. - 5.
+Vacancies occurring in the offices between elections shall be filled in the following manner: - a.
+At its next meeting the Chair or Co-Chairs, in consultation with the Executive Committee, shall appoint a Nominating Committee. - b.
+The Nominating Committee shall then meet within 15 days. - c.
+At the next BHC meeting the Nominating Committee shall present its report to the BHC, and elections shall then occur, with nominations being accepted from the floor. - 6.
+Officers may be removed from office for failure to carry out the duties of their office by a two-thirds (2/3) vote of the BHC, provided that forty-five (45) days' notice is given to all Commissioners. - 7.
+If the Chair's office is vacated prior to the end of the two-year term, the Vice Chair shall assume the Chair's office and a replacement Vice Chair nominated at the next regularly scheduled meeting.
 The election for the new Vice Chair shall be held at the next regularly scheduled meeting following the nomination meeting.